zover-os/packer/README.md

 ## usage

-current packer can pack app only on linux!<br>
+at current time packer can pack app only on unix :(<br>
 ```code
 ./pack.sh <application dir>
 ```